frandallfarmer/neohabitat/docs/getting_started.md

 - [Club Caribe disk A (a.k.a. side 3)](https://s3.amazonaws.com/ssalevan/neohabitat/club-caribe-a.d64)
 - [Club Caribe disk B (a.k.a.
 Imagery)](https://s3.amazonaws.com/ssalevan/neohabitat/club-caribe-b.d64)

-The Club Caribe client software is identical to the Habitat software, so please note this as we continue.
+The **Club Caribe client software is identical to the Habitat software**, so please note this as we continue.

 Step 5 - Connect to QuantumLink Reloaded
 ----------------------------------------

 Load the QuantumLink D64 image you just downloaded into Unit #8 of your emulated C64.
-You can do so via File -> Attach Disk Image -> Unit #8.
+You can do so via **File -> Attach Disk Image -> Unit #8**.

 After the QuantumLink disk is loaded, you can start it by running the following C64 command: